barchart/alerting-service-public/example/mobile/README.md

    * Set your Team (e.g. `Barchart.com, Inc.`).
    * Set the Bundle Identifier (e.g. `com.barchart.alerts-client-demo`).
    * Ensure the `Remote Notifications` option is checked.
-   * Ensure the `Push Notifications` capability had been enabled.
+   * Ensure the `Push Notifications` capability has been enabled.
-7. Connect your iOS device to the computer.
+7. Connect your iOS device to your computer.
 8. Select your iOS device in Xcode.
-9. Build and run the application using the play button.
+9. Build and run the app using the play button.
 This may take several minutes.
-10. Once the application loads, grant it permissions to receive push notifications.
+10. Once the app loads, grant it permissions to receive push notifications.

 ![Signing & Capabilities](.images/setup/02_Xcode_project_settings.png)